1) My story begins the year after the Flood,

 Upon their bitterness, they strangle and choke.

-30) Ham had proved that he was unfit to rule,
+30) Ham proved that he was unfit to rule,

 By harbouring conceit and ingratitude.